-What if Classification Isn't Kept Current - All officials holding a classification of B or higher will be required to participate as an official in some capacity at a minimum of one national event within a two-year period to maintain their current status.
-Not meeting this requirement may result in a downgrade in status of one level every two years, not to be lowered past C level official.
+What if Classification Isn't Kept Current - All officials holding a classification of A, AA, or IR-A will be required to participate as an official in some capacity at a minimum of one national event within a two-year period to maintain their current status.
+Not meeting this requirement may result in a downgrade in status of one level every two years, not to be lowered past B level official.